gpaulissen/blog/_posts/2021-02-14-oracle-apex-how-to-build-2.md

 Some explanation:
 - the `support schema` directory contains scripts that let the application work with support software.
-You can think of another schema that contains generic error packages or packages to manipulate Apex text messages and in this directory you will add the necessary grant scripts.
+So you can think of another schema that contains generic error packages or packages to manipulate Apex text messages and in this directory you will add the necessary grant scripts.
 The support software itself is maintained by another project.
 - the `admin` directories contain scripts to setup a schema by a DBA.
-- the `dml` directories contain scripts to insert reference data, for instance Apex text messages or a list of countries.
+- `dml` directories contain scripts to insert reference data, for instance Apex text messages or a list of countries.
-- the `full` directories contain (repeatable) Flyway database migration scripts that are run every time they change (for a database).
+- `full` directories contain (repeatable) Flyway database migration scripts that are run every time they change (for a database).
 They are meant for database objects than can be replaced (`CREATE OR REPLACE ...`).
-- the `incr` directories contain (incremental) Flyway database migration scripts that will run only once (for a database), so for objects that can not be replaced like tables and constraints or for dropping objects.
+- `incr` directories contain (incremental) Flyway database migration scripts that will run only once (for a database), so for objects that can not be replaced like tables and constraints or for dropping objects.